-- Spatially explicit innovative approaches and methods to identify and value the benefits from ES. - Data and results from representative case studies on the spatial and temporal distribution of the demand and value of particular ES and environmental benefits, to assess (negative and positive) impacts on human wellbeing under different scenarios. - Approaches and results for generalising research outcomes on the benefits from ecosystem services to cover broader geographic areas and contexts. - Understanding of reasons and factors behind spatial and temporal variation of ES demand and benefits from ES.

-Recommendations on how to incorporate the value of ecosystem goods and services as part of informed marine decision-making, e.g. MSFD, MSPD, Biodiversity Strategy, RSCs (HELCOM, OSPAR) policies.
+- Spatially explicit innovative approaches and methods to identify and value the benefits from ES. - Data and results from representative case studies on the spatial and temporal distribution of the demand and value of particular ES and environmental benefits, to assess (negative and positive) impacts on human wellbeing under different scenarios. - Approaches and results for generalising research outcomes on the benefits from ecosystem services to cover broader geographic areas and contexts. - Understanding of reasons and factors behind spatial and temporal variation of ES demand and benefits from ES. - Recommendations on how to incorporate the value of ecosystem goods and services as part of informed marine decision-making, e.g. MSFD, MSPD, Biodiversity Strategy, RSCs (HELCOM, OSPAR) policies.

-C.3.3 Incorporation of Marine Ecosystem Goods and Services into National Accounts

-There is an increasing demand for statistics on quantitative assessment of ecosystem services (ES) in order to properly balance desires for economic growth and development and environmental sustainability.
+Incorporation of Marine Ecosystem Goods and Services into National Accounts in order to properly balance desires for economic growth and development and environmental sustainability.
 The UN System of Environmental Economic Accounting (SEEA) contains an internationally agreed set of standard concepts, definitions, classifications, accounting rules and tables to produce internationally comparable statistics for natural assets such as water resources.
 The SEEA Experimental Ecosystem Accounting (UN 2014) offers a synthesis and provides a platform for the development of ES at national and subnational levels.
 Another well-established way for measuring and tracking the progress in sustainability of nations and wellbeing of their people is offered by the World Bank's Adjusted Net Savings (ANS) approach.
 The OECD is working on methodologies for 'ocean economy satellite accounts'.